 Is that what your business is worth to you?

-I started my business almost 10 years, and I am not a cheap option when it comes to support.
+I started my business more than 13 years, and I am not a cheap option when it comes to your business support.
 I know the value that I bring to a business owner who wants to move forward, a business owner who wants a strategic partner, a business owner who has goals they know they can’t accomplish alone.
 Your business is probably a significant part of your life, and I’m sure you’re not a cheap option in your field either.
 Why then would you expect someone else to run their business that way?

 I saw this quote a few days ago (and loved it!).

 “I know what I bring to the table.
 So trust me when I say I’m not afraid to eat alone.” ~unknown author

 I bring a vested interest in my client’s business.

 I bring all of my knowledge, ability, and skill to help them succeed.

 I bring initiative.

 I bring resources; services and networks, gathered and tested over the past decade.